Parth099/CV-Application/README.md

 Pure Link: https://Parth099.github.io/CV-Application/

 This app was an exercise described by [The Odin project](https://www.theodinproject.com/paths/full-stack-javascript/courses/javascript/lessons/cv-application) to get familiar with react methods and objects.

+Current Development - Working on converting React JSX code to @react-pdf/renderer object code so a PDF can be generated.
+Sadly, there does not exist a direct React Compoment to PDF generation.
+I will have to transpile all visual react compoments into @react-pdf/renderer compatible components.